Key Management

 }

-suspend fun signDigest(kms: KeyManagementService, keyId: KeyId, digest: ByteArray): ByteArray =
+suspend fun signDigest(kms: KeyManagementService, keyId: KeyId, digest: ByteArray): ByteArray? {

-kms.sign(keyId, digest)
+val result = kms.sign(keyId, digest)

 Example: wallet-level key generation